committedtotape/gettingcleaningdata_coursera/README.md

 ### Section 4

 Descriptive variable names are provided by ammending the existing variable names as given by the `features.txt` file.
-Various replacements are made using the `str_replacement` function from the `stringr` package to make the names more descriptive by expanding on abbreviations.
+Various replacements are made using the `str_replace` function from the `stringr` package to make the names more descriptive by expanding on abbreviations.

 ### Section 5